delwar36/splash_route/README.md

 # Splash Route

-It is a simple route with fancy animation.
+It is just a route with fancy animation.
+It is used to show the splash animation while navigate to another page.

 <br><br>